Tenshin000/Eco3DPrint/README.md

 ### Printer Node
 The code related to the IoT devices has been placed inside the subfolder *Eco3DPrint/src/Printer3D*.

-The physical edge node (nRF52840 Dongle) acts as an autonomous computing hub, collecting data directly from the physical environment (accelerometers and power monitors).
+The physical edge node (nRF52840 Dongle) acts as an autonomous computing hub, collecting data directly from the physical environment (accelerometers, tension and power monitors).
 The firmware is built on **Contiki-NG** and is modularly structured to separate core logic from network and sensor peripherals.

 The `device.c` houses the main Contiki-NG process (*PROCESS_THREAD*) and manages the primary control loop through a strict state machine, transitioning between `STATE_OFF`, `STATE_INITIALIZATION`, `STATE_ONLINE`, `STATE_PRINTING`, and `STATE_OFFLINE` to govern node behavior and optimize energy usage.